SCHEDULE A TOUR

 Yes, we award more than $200,000 in tuition assistance each year.
 The information necessary to apply for financial aid is available on our Tuition & Financial Policy form.

-Yes, formal assessment is required for all students entering kindergarten through 8th grade are required to take a formal intake test, and may be required for high school applicants as well.
+Yes, formal assessment is required.
+All students entering kindergarten through 8th grade are required to take a formal intake test, and may be required for high school applicants as well.
 Testing assesses mathematical thinking, reading fluency and comprehension, spelling proficiency, and general composition skills.
 Assessment is one of the ways we become better acquainted with your child and learn how best to provide a nurturing environment for his or her academic experiences.

 Prospective students entering 7th through 12th grades may be required to complete an entrance exam if there are concerns about academic proficiency based on report cards and transcripts, written component of the enrollment application, or interviews questions.